eembc/energyrunner/README.md

 # Introduction

-This is the repository for EEMBCs EnergyRunner&trade; benchmark framework which is used by [MLPerf&trade; Tiny](https://github.com/mlcommons/tiny/).
+This is the repository for EEMBCs EnergyRunner&reg; benchmark framework which is used by [MLPerf&trade; Tiny](https://github.com/mlcommons/tiny/).
 This repository contains the benchmark runner and links to training materials.

 ## Links